Winner of record $2 billion US Powerball lottery jackpot revealed as Edwin Castro

-Winner of record $2 billion California Powerball lottery jackpot revealed as Edwin Castro
+Winner of record $2 billion Powerball lottery jackpot revealed as Edwin Castro from California

-The winner said he was ‘shocked and ecstatic’ to win, saying he was a proud product of California’s public school system
+The lottery raised a record $156 million for the Golden State’s public school system, where Mr Castro himself said he was educated

-The winner of a record-breaking $2 billion lottery prize to benefit California’s public schools has been revealed as Edwin Castro.
+The winner of a record-breaking $2 billion US national lottery prize has been revealed as Edwin Castro, a former public school student from California.

-The identity of the California State Lottery's first ever potential billionaire had been unknown since last November, when officials said that its gigantic Powerball jackpot had gone to one single person.
+The identity of the Powerball lottery’s first ever billionaire had been unknown since last November, when officials said the gigantic jackpot had gone to one single person.

-At a press conference on Tuesday, the lottery named Mr Castro, who bought his ticket in Altadena in the mountains above Los Angeles, as its lucky winner – beating odds of one in 292 million.
+At a press conference in Sacramento on Tuesday, the California State Lottery announced that Mr Castro, who bought his ticket at a gas station in Altadena in the mountains above Los Angeles, as its lucky winner – beating odds of one in 292 million.

-In the event, he elected to take his prize in one lump sum rather than letting the Lottery invest it and pay him back over 30 years, leaving him with a still eye-popping (albeit taxable) $998 million.
+The unusually large prize also helped raise a likewise record-breaking $156 million for California’s public school system, drawn from ticket sales within the Golden State.

-Mr Castro declined to attend the news conference and asked to remain private, but did release a statement saying he himself had been educated in the Golden State's taxpayer-funded schools.
+Mr Castro declined to attend the news conference and asked to remain private, but did release a statement saying he himself had been educated in Californian public schools.

 "As much as I am shocked and ecstatic to have won the Powerball drawing, the real winner is the California public school system," Mr Castro said.